-Lana Alagha (MinEng), Neil Anderson, (GeolEng), Kwame Awuah-Offei (MinEng), Baojum Bai (PetEng), Andreas Eckert (PetEng), Grzegorz Galecki (MinEng), Stephen Gao (GeoPhysics), Leslie Gertsch (GeoEng), Joseph Guggenberger (GeoEng) Abdulmohsin Imqam (PetEng), Catherine Johnson (ExpEng), Hyoung Lee (NucEng), Kelly Liu (GeoPhysics), Braden Lusk (ExpEng), Norbert Maerz (GeoEng), Kyle Perry (ExpEng), Mingzhen Wei (PetEng), Xiong Zhang (CivEng).
+Lana Alagha (MinEng), Neil Anderson, (GeolEng), Kwame Awuah-Offei (MinEng), Baojun Bai (PetEng), Andreas Eckert (PetEng), Grzegorz Galecki (MinEng), Stephen Gao (GeoPhysics), Leslie Gertsch (GeoEng), Abdulmohsin Imqam (PetEng), Catherine Johnson (ExpEng), Hyoung Lee (NucEng), Jenny Liu (CivEng), Kelly Liu (GeoPhysics), Norbert Maerz (GeoEng), Phillip Mulligan (GeoEng), Guney Olgen (CivEng), Kyle Perry (ExpEng), Taghi Sherizadeh (MinEng), Mingzhen Wei (PetEng), Xiong Zhang (CivEng).

-Jeff Heniff (Research Engineering Technician II), Jay Schafler (Research Engineering Technician I), Stacey Fuller (Administrative Assistant), Jennifer Schafler (Secretary).
+Jeff Heniff (Research Engineering Technician II), Fred Eickelmann (Research Engineering Technician I), Stacey Fuller (Administrative Assistant), Fayte Ford (Secretary).